section-engineering-education/engineering-education/content/articles/continuous-integration-and-deployment-of-pipelines-with-flask-docker-and-github-actions/index.md

 Every industry begins the development of applications with the following set of practices:

 #### Plan
 Without a proper plan, no one can successfully develop an application.
-Therefore, an adequate plan must be put in place before embarking on the development journey.
-This is the stage where the justifications shall be given to tech stacks and other things required.
+Therefore, we must put an adequate plan before embarking on the development journey.
+This is when we justify the tech stack and other required things.

 #### Code
 Developers embark on the coding part after the requirements have been set in the planning stage.
 Then, they will work on the application by collaborating through a single repository source.

 #### Build
 In this stage, the application developed shall be packaged and built into images using a package manager like Docker.
-The application will also be shipped into containers with the configurations file required for its start-up.
+We also ship the application into containers with the configurations file required for its start-up.

 #### Test
 A series of tests will run through the application for better performance.
 Tests like `unit`, `integrating`, etc., will be conducted during development.